Why Sport and Play?

 THROUGH SPORT and PLAY, SHE CAN EMBODY LEADERSHIP and TACKLE GENDER NORMS

 Sport is an accelerator to leadership development.
 It provides girls with the opportunity to build their self-esteem, courage and self-efficacy.
-The ripple effect of the sport experience continues off the pitch and throughout life – athletes take the initiative, raise their voices and have the courage to take risks.
+The ripple effect of the sports experience continues off the pitch and throughout life – athletes take the initiative, raise their voices and have the courage to take risks.
 When they fall, they get back up again.

 Become physically stronger and healthier and develop a greater ownership and understanding of their bodies.
-If a girl considers her body her own, she protects it, cherishes it and demands that it be respected.
+If a girl considers her body her own, she protects it, cherishes it, and demands that it be respected.